-Annuity Distribution Packet: This distribution packet includes all of the appropriate forms that you need to complete a requested distribution plus additional important information you must read.
+Annuity Distribution Packet: This distribution packet includes all of the appropriate forms that you need to complete a requested distribution as a result of a Death or Qualified Domestic Relations Order (QDRO).

 Direct Deposit Agreement: If you do not have a voided check, please provide a statement on letterhead from your bank.
 If you do not send either one, your distribution will be sent from MassMutual by check.